-As you can see by looking at my Top Ten Gluten-free Cakes my way of tackling gluten-baking is simply to exclude flour altogether but, inspired by The How Can It Be Gluten Free Cookbook I have embarked on a pie that involves gluten-free flour and xanthan gum, both of which I found at my local supermarket.
+As you can see by looking at my Top Ten Gluten-free Cakes my way of tackling gluten-free-baking is simply to exclude flour altogether but, inspired by The How Can It Be Gluten Free Cookbook I have embarked on a pie that involves gluten-free flour and xanthan gum, both of which I found at my local supermarket.
 By the way, although it is called xanthan gum, it comes as a powder.

 I have moreorless followed the America’s Test Kitchen recipe, with a couple of changes: I process the dough continuously rather than pulse to combine at the very end; and I roll out the pastry between sheets of baking parchment rather than clingfilm.